Updated July 7, 2023

 These ports are the ones that provide the physical connection of the microcontroller to the world outside.
-There are sensors that are present in the ports and they assist in allowing the input of data from external sources into the microcontroller.
-The data which is received from the input ports is usually manipulated and that is what will decide the data which will be on the output port.
+Some sensors are present in the ports, and they assist in allowing the input of data from external sources into the microcontroller.
 Mostly, the ports present in the microcontroller function both as input and also as output ports.
 They perform dual functionality.

 5. Clock Generator (Oscillator)

 The synchronization of data and the flow of the commands need to be sincere and orderly.
 The clock signal helps in this important functioning of the microcontroller.
 The operations thereby run very smoothly.
 It is an integral and important part of the microcontroller and its architecture.
 An additional timing circuit needs to be provided, which has to be in the form of a Crystal.

 6. Analog to Digital Converter (ADC) and Digital to Analog Converter (DAC)

 These converters are very useful to convert the output signal in the necessary altered form.
 For instance, the data which is available in the form of analog signals can be converted into the form of digital and vice-versa.